MahakImran/MahakImran/README.md

 🎓 **Software Engineering Student**
 💻 **Front-End Developer | Web Enthusiast**
-🚀 **Currently Learning:** React.js & Java
+🚀 **Currently Learning:** Wordpress

 ---

 ## 🌟 About Me
 I am a passionate **Software Engineering student** with a strong background in **programming and front-end development**.
 My expertise lies in creating **visually appealing, responsive, and user-friendly websites**.
-With proficiency in **C++, C#, .NET, HTML, CSS, and JavaScript**, I love bringing ideas to life through clean and efficient code.
+With proficiency in **C++, C#, .NET, HTML, CSS, JavaScript and React JS**, I love bringing ideas to life through clean and efficient code.

 I am always eager to learn new technologies, enhance my problem-solving skills, and stay updated with the latest trends in **web development**.